johlju/PublishCodeCovCoverage/docs/usage.md

 If the task fails, check the following:

-- Ensure the `CODECOV_TOKEN` environment variable or `codecovToken` input parameter is set correctly with your Codecov token.
+- Ensure the `codecovToken` input parameter (preferred) or the `CODECOV_TOKEN` environment variable is set correctly with your Codecov token.
 - Verify the coverage file exists at the specified path.
 - Check if the coverage file is one of the supported coverage formats (JaCoCo, lcov, etc.).
 - Make sure the network root folder is set correctly if you are using it to fix path mapping issues.